-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December , 2020, to Enphase's Corporate Secretary at 47281 Bayside Parkway, Fremont, CA 94538, and must comply with all requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended ("Exchange Act").
-If you wish to submit a proposal that is not to be included in next year's proxy materials, but that may be considered at the annual meeting of stockholders to be held in 2021, you must do so in writing following the above instructions not earlier than the close of business on January 21, 2021 and not later than the close of business on February 19, 2021.
-We advise you to review our Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations, including the different notice submission date requirements in the event our annual meeting for 2021 is held more than 30 days before or after May 20, 2021.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 9, 2022, to our Corporate Secretary at 47281 Bayside Parkway, Fremont, CA 94538, and must comply with all requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended ("Exchange Act").
+If you wish to submit a proposal that is not to be included in next year's proxy materials, but that may be considered at the annual meeting of stockholders to be held in 2023, you must do so in writing following the above instructions not earlier than the close of business on January 18, 2023 and not later than the close of business on February 17, 2023.
+We advise you to review our Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations, including the different notice submission date requirements in the event our annual meeting for 2023 is held more than 30 days before or after May 18, 2023.
 The section titled "Nominating and Corporate Governance Committee" in this proxy statement provides additional information on the director nomination process.
+In addition to satisfying the deadlines in the advance notice provisions of our Bylaws, a stockholder who intends to solicit proxies in support of nominees submitted under these advance notice provisions must provide the notice required under Rule 14a-19 to our Corporate Secretary no later than March 19, 2023.